InkblotSoftware/aisutil/README.md

 There's quite a lot of flexability in how to write a file, so we use a traditional vtable interface there to make it easy to add more output types; we're expecting more and more to be wanted.
 See `source/aisutil/filewriting.d` if you're interested.
-We're also in the process of moving the file reading functionality onto a similar scheme, as there are other input data formats people want to handle.
+Reading is very similar, exposing files as ranges of the `AnyAisMsgPossTS` sum type;
+here see `source/aisutil/filereading.d` for more details.

 We use the excellent **libais** for AIS wire format decoding.
 Since the library doesn't prioritise API and ABI compatibility at the C++